mgao97/easygraph_benchmark_20230501/README.md

 Iteration:  3 times for directed network datasets, 5 times for undirected network datasets.

-Node sample: 1,000 nodes are sampled from directed network datasets when testing the algorithm of identificsation of the shortest paths and the metric of closeness centrality.
+Node sample: 1,000 nodes are sampled from directed network datasets when testing the algorithm of identification of the shortest paths and the metric of closeness centrality.

  Subgraph generation: the largest connected components/strongly connected components are calculated by NetworkX, code is presented in get_lcc_edgelist.py